isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 of the `Blast-RADIUS vulnerability <https://www.blastradius.fail>`__ (`CVE-2024-3596 <https://www.cve.org/CVERecord?id=CVE-2024-3596>`__).

-To summary when the infrastructure between the RADIUS client (here the Kea DHCP server) and the RADIUS server is not protected a man-in-the-middle attacker can forge a valid accept message in response to a failed access / authentication request.
+To summarize, when the infrastructure between the RADIUS client (here the Kea DHCP server) and the RADIUS server is not protected, a man-in-the-middle attacker can forge a valid accept message in response to a failed access / authentication request.

-Some RADIUS servers including the popular FreeRADIUS server already refuse by default to server requests which are considered as insecure because not protected using the Message-Authenticator attribute (based on HMAC-MD5 so not vulnerable and supported by Kea 3.1.5) so even when the infrastructure is protected RADIUS deployment is impacted by Blast-RADIUS.
+Some RADIUS servers including the popular FreeRADIUS server already refuse by default to serve requests which are considered insecure because they are not protected using the Message-Authenticator attribute (based on HMAC-MD5 so not vulnerable and supported by Kea 3.1.5) so even when the infrastructure is protected, the RADIUS deployment is impacted by Blast-RADIUS.

-The planned (for Kea release 3.1.6) solution is to support RADIUS/TLS which provides  a built-in cryptographic protection of communications between RADIUS clients and servers.
+The planned (for Kea release 3.1.6) solution is to support RADIUS/TLS which provides a built-in cryptographic protection of communication between RADIUS clients and servers.

 .. _radius-overview: